BiyBah/Biyan_Data_Portfolio/mutual_fund_app/README.md

 - Please refer to deck for further detail.

 ### Predicting the most beneficial user by using classification model
 - To obtain such user, I need to know which user is most likely to churn.
-That churning user will be targeted by campaign, hoping that they will not churn.
+That churn user will be targeted by campaign, hoping that they will not churn.
 - Step 1: Feature engineering and feature selection.
-- Step 2: Model building, model selection and evaluation.
+- Step 2: Model building, model selection and evaluation (compare logistic regression, gradient boosting and random forest)
 - Step 2a: train test split.
 - Step 2b: power transform high skew column.
 - Step 2c: recursive feature elimination.